mattferris/mackup/Readme.md

 info: successfully built set local
 ```

-Multiple configuration files are merged together, with file specified as later
+Multiple configuration files are merged together, with files specified as later
 arguments taking precedence over earlier ones.
 While the included files break
 global configuration and individual sets into their own files, it's possible to
-store all the configuration into a single file.
+store all the configuration in a single file.

 To change a backup set's configuration, modify the config file and the run
 `mackbld` again.
 Care is taken to not disturb the data in the backup set, and